zephyrproject-rtos/zephyr/boards/ezurio/bl654_sensor_board/doc/bl654_sensor_board.rst

 =========

 Refer to the :ref:`nordic_segger` page to learn about debugging Nordic based boards if using an external JLink debugger.
-If using a Laird Connectivity USB-SWD Programmer Board, pyOCD can be used for debugging.
+If using a Ezurio USB-SWD Programmer Board, pyOCD can be used for debugging.

 Testing Bluetooth on the BL654 Sensor Board